jasonroelofs/simple_aws/README.md

 ### Response Parsing

-All requests return an AWS::Response object which does a few cleanup tasks on the resulting XML to make it easier to query and to hide some of the worst warts an XML body tends to have.
+All requests return an SimpleAWS::Response object which does a few cleanup tasks on the resulting XML to make it easier to query and to hide some of the worst warts an XML body tends to have.

 First of all, wherever AWS returns a list of items, they often get wrapped up in an `<item>` or `<member>` wrapper tag.
-AWS::Response gets rid of those tags and gives you a flat array to work with.
+SimpleAWS::Response gets rid of those tags and gives you a flat array to work with.

 Second, the resulting XML can have one or two wrapper objects that do nothing but encapsulate the information you're interested in.
-AWS::Response also jumps past these wrapper objects so you have direct access to the data in the response.
+SimpleAWS::Response also jumps past these wrapper objects so you have direct access to the data in the response.

 All response objects are infinitely deep queryable via methods or Hash access.
-See the samples, tests, and AWS::Response for more details and examples of usage.
+See the samples, tests, and SimpleAWS::Response for more details and examples of usage.
 At all times you can easily inspect the current Response object for the entire response body, or just the rest of the body at the current depth level.

 Implemented APIs
 ----------------

 These are the Amazon APIs that SimpleAWS currently handles:

-* {AWS::S3 S3}
+* {SimpleAWS::S3 S3}
-* {AWS::EC2 EC2}
+* {SimpleAWS::EC2 EC2}
-* {AWS::ELB ELB}
+* {SimpleAWS::ELB ELB}
-* {AWS::IAM IAM}
+* {SimpleAWS::IAM IAM}
-* {AWS::MapReduce MapReduce}
+* {SimpleAWS::MapReduce MapReduce}
-* {AWS::AutoScaling Auto Scaling}
+* {SimpleAWS::AutoScaling Auto Scaling}
-* {AWS::RDS RDS}
+* {SimpleAWS::RDS RDS}
-* {AWS::ElastiCache ElastiCache}
+* {SimpleAWS::ElastiCache ElastiCache}
-* {AWS::ElasticBeanstalk Elastic Beanstalk}
+* {SimpleAWS::ElasticBeanstalk Elastic Beanstalk}
-* {AWS::CloudFormation CloudFormation}
+* {SimpleAWS::CloudFormation CloudFormation}
-* {AWS::SNS SNS}
+* {SimpleAWS::SNS SNS}
-* {AWS::CloudWatch CloudWatch}
+* {SimpleAWS::CloudWatch CloudWatch}
-* {AWS::ImportExport ImportExport}
+* {SimpleAWS::ImportExport ImportExport}
-* {AWS::MechanicalTurk MechanicalTurk}
+* {SimpleAWS::MechanicalTurk MechanicalTurk}
-* {AWS::SQS SQS}
+* {SimpleAWS::SQS SQS}
-* {AWS::SES SES}
+* {SimpleAWS::SES SES}
-* {AWS::CloudFront CloudFront}
+* {SimpleAWS::CloudFront CloudFront}

 Not Currently Implemented
 -------------------------